Yelm Prairie Line Trail

 Notice of Interim Trail Use or Abandonment

-- Attorney Talis Abolins is a local attorney practicing law in Pierce and Thursdaon Counties.
+- Attorney Talis Abolins is a local attorney practicing law in Pierce and Thurston Counties.
 He’s a native Washingtonian and his family has lived in Pierce County for generations.

-- Our office is in downtown Seattle, but our attorneys practice law in the U.S. Court of Federal Claims in Washington, DC, which is where the Yelm Prairie Line Trail cases are heard.
+- Our office is in downtown Seattle, but our attorney’s practices law in the U.S. Court of Federal Claims in Washington, DC, which is where the Yelm Prairie Line Trail cases are heard.

 - Our law firm supports Rails-to-Trails conversions because they add value to neighborhoods and turn unused strips of land into productive community park areas.